Sweet Potato Lentil Curry

 Why This Meal Is Good For You

-- Green lentils are rich in plant protein and have a lower glycaemic index than red lentils because they retain more of their fibre-rich structure — this means an even slower, steadier blood sugar response and better long-term metabolic health
+- Green lentils have a lower glycaemic index than red lentils, giving a slower, steadier blood sugar response

-- Sweet potatoes provide beta-carotene (a powerful antioxidant linked to reduced cancer risk and better skin health) and have a moderate glycaemic impact when paired with protein and fat
+- Sweet potatoes provide beta-carotene, a powerful antioxidant linked to reduced cancer risk and better skin health

-- Cashews offer healthy monounsaturated fats, magnesium and zinc — magnesium supports muscle relaxation and restful sleep, while zinc is essential for immune function and skin repair
+- Cashews offer healthy monounsaturated fats, magnesium and zinc — supporting muscle relaxation and restful sleep

-- Ginger supports digestion and circulation and has mild anti-nausea and anti-inflammatory properties
+- Ginger supports digestion and circulation with mild anti-nausea properties